MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-machines-with-at-least-one-audio-crash.md

 ### Final calculation

-*Percent of devices with at least one audio crash = crashing machines/ total machines*
+*Percent of devices with at least one audio crash = Crashing Machines / Total Machines*